agalue/opennms-drift-kubernetes/serverless/README.fission.md

  --name alarm2slack \
  --function alarm2slack \
  --mqtype kafka \
- --topic opennms_alarms_json
+ --topic OpenNMS-alarms-json
 ```

-The name of the topic relies on the Kafka Converter YAML file.
+> **IMPORTANT**: The name of the topic relies on the Kafka Converter YAML file.

 ## Testing